ambientimmersivelearning/ARdemos/index.md

      </p>

 ### 3. Improving Mobile Use (hammer.js)
-After running through these several examples it became clear to our team that relying solely on A-Frame and AR.js API was not going to be sufficient for a smooth mobile experience.
-We looked for ways better handle touch gestures and found hammer.js.
+After running through these examples it became clear to our team that relying solely on A-Frame and AR.js API was not going to be sufficient for a smooth mobile experience.
+We looked for ways to better handle touch gestures and found hammer.js.
 Hammer is an open-source library that can recognize gestures made by touch, mouse, and pointerEvents.

-We redid the last two examples using hammer.js rather than relying on `cursor` and `click-drag`.
-The results were so much better than expected!
-Hammer makes it really easy to subscribe to touch events as well.
-We simply added `id = 'model'` to the `<a-box>` component and scripted different touch events.
+We redid the last two examples using hammer.js as opposed to relying on `cursor` and `click-drag`.
+The results were so much better!
+Hammer makes it really easy to subscribe to touch events.
+We simply added `id = 'model'` to the `<a-box>` component and scripted different touch events for the model id.

 The following code shows how we subscribe to the model we need, and set up a hammer manager for the scene.
 This manager handles all gestures; the example shows how it handles a `tap` gesture to change color.
 In this example we also handled `pinch` to scale the box and `swipe` to rotate.